nycofox/funkblog/README.md

 * Enable queue worker to offload tasks like sending emails.

 * Admins should be able to post without approval steps.

+* Posts on the front page should show an excerpt if they are longer than 2 paragraphs.

 * Allow for richer media posts (images/videos).